On the energy budget of starquake-induced repeating fast radio bursts: Energy release during starquake

 For a typical magnetar with $P\sim1$ s, the rotational energy is in the same order as the total magnetic energy stored in the crust, given as Equation (\ref{eq:E_mag,c}).
-According to discussions in Section \ref{sec2.1}, the rotational energy can sustain $\sim10^4$ bursts.
-However, the spin-down power of a magnetar with $P\sim1$ s may not be able to support very bright bursts whose observed isotropic luminosities greatly exceed the spindown luminosity.
+According to discussions in Section \ref{sec3.3}, the rotational energy can sustain $\sim10^4$ bursts.
+However, the spindown power of a magnetar with $P\sim1$ s may not be able to support very bright bursts whose observed isotropic luminosities greatly exceed the spindown luminosity.

-We consider that a magnetar with $P=0.1$ s, which is the point of interest in the following discussion.
-The spin-down power is sufficient for the FRB luminosity.
-However, the spin-down age is calculated to be $\sim$ 0.2 years which is much smaller than the age since the FRBs were discovered.
+We consider a magnetar with $P=0.1$ s, which is the point of interest in the following discussion.
+The spindown power is sufficient for the FRB luminosity.
+However, the spindown age is calculated to be $\sim$ 0.2 years which is much smaller than the age since the FRBs were discovered.
 There might be a lot of bursts missing before the FRB source was first discovered.
-The spindown age of several years indicates that the current period of the magnetic star is $\sim0.5$ s.
 As the rapid spindown evolution, the luminosity of FRB decreases significantly.

 Such a newly born magnetar is surrounded by a supernova remnant.
-The free-free optical depth for the wave traveling through the ejecta shell ($Z = 8$, $A = 16$) for an oxygen-dominated composition) is given by \citep{2017ApJ...841...14M} \be
+We take the spindown age as the age of supernova remnant.
+The free-free optical depth for the wave travelling through the ejecta shell ($Z = 8$, $A = 16$) for an oxygen-dominated composition) is given by \citep{2017ApJ...841...14M} \be

 \ee where $g_{\rm ff}\simeq1$ is the Gaunt factor, $T_{\rm ej}$, $M_{\rm ej}$ and $v_{\rm ej}$ are the temperature, mass, and mean velocity of the ejecta.
 For low-frequency photons, the induced Compton scattering is significant if the flux is high enough \citep{1978MNRAS.185..297W,2008ApJ...682.1443L,2020ApJ...893L..26I}, which gives the optical depth: \be